kazuho/wpbench/README.md

 ----- | -----------
-unload | timing when the browser switches to the destination page; the new page will be blank until first-paint | timing when some content of the destination page is rendered by the web browser load | timing when all the downloads are complete
+unload | timing when the browser switches to the destination page; the new page will be blank until first-paint | timing when some content of the destination page is rendered by the web browser DOMContentLoaded | timing when the entier HTML is laid out load | timing when all the downloads are complete

 It is known to work with: Chrome, Firefox, Safari.